Advantages of a targeted resume

 Final Thoughts

-A targeted CV will require some effort than simply tweaking the general template every time you apply for jobs.
-But, think of it as an investment since having an expertly designed resume increases the likelihood of being invited to an interview since hiring managers will notice right away if applicants are able to customize their resume to meet their preferences and requirements.
+A targeted CV will require much more effort than simply tweaking the template every time you apply for jobs.
+But, think of it as an investment as having a perfectly crafted resume ups the odds of being invited to an interview since hiring managers will be able to tell right away if applicants take the time to tailor their application to their wants and requirements.

 | Information | Details |